 Tom married his wife Stacy in 1995 and they have five children, Beau Evans (‘10), Alyssa Evans, Regan, Riley and Reanna Shey.
 Tom additionally has two brothers and a sister who attended Loras: Dan Shey (’86), Chris Shey (’89) and Lisa (Shey) Miller (’91).

 Steven “Steve” Sloan (’78), O.D., received his bachelor of science in biology from Loras College in 1978.
 Following Loras, Sloan enrolled in Illinois College of Optometry from where he was awarded his Doctor of Optometry degree in 1982.

 David W. Spahn (’71) – Dubuque, IA

 David Spahn joined the Board of Regents in October 2001.
-He has been the President and a Partner at Dubuque Stamping & Mfg., Inc., since 1992.
-Previously, he held the position of Vice President at 1st National Bank of Dubuque.
+He is the President and Owner at Dubuque Stamping & Mfg., Inc.

 Tim Suther (’82) – Chicago, IL

 Tim Suther is JP Morgan Chase’s Managing Director.
 He joined JP Morgan Chase in 2013 after an eight-year career at Acxiom, where he was responsible for the company’s global marketing, strategy and business development activities.
 Previously, he led the company’s worldwide digital, agency and multichannel marketing services business.
 He has more than 30 years of experience at the intersection of data, marketing and technology.